chiralcentre/DSA4266_Group1/README.md

 # DSA4266_Group1: Phishing Email Detection Project

 This project aims to address the rising threat of phishing emails.
-Our goal is to develop a machine learning (ML) system capable of processing and analyzing email text to accurately detect phishing attempts.
+Our objective is to develop a machine learning (ML) system that processes and analyzes email text to accurately detect phishing attempts.

 ## Repository Structure

-This repository has a folder titled `Archive`, which stores the old code for data preprocessing and the different models. `Group_1_Models.ipynb` contains the updated code for all the models compiled into a single file.
+- `Archive/` - Contains deprecated code for data preprocessing and previous model iterations.
+- `Group_1_Models.ipynb` - The main notebook with updated code for all models compiled into a single file.

 ## Getting Started

-To use the project files:
+Follow these steps to set up and run the project:

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/chiralcentre/DSA4266_Group1
    ```

-2. Download the dataset from Zenodo, which includes the following files:
+2. **Download the dataset** from Zenodo and place the files in the appropriate directories:

+   **Place these files into the `data/` folder**:
    - `Nazario_5.csv`
    - `Nigerian_Fraud.csv`
    - `TREC_05.csv`